-Applications are open for the Commonwealth PhD Scholarships 2019.
-The scholarships are for candidates from low and middle income Commonwealth countries, for full-time doctoral study at a UK university.
+Applications for the Commonwealth PhD Scholarships 2021-2022 are now open.
+The Commonwealth PhD Scholarships are for candidates from least developed countries and fragile states in the Commonwealth, to undertake full-time doctoral study at a UK university.

 - Science and technology for development

 - Promoting global prosperity

 - Strengthening global peace, security and governance

 Each scholarship provides:

 - Approved airfare from your home country to the UK and return at the end of your award (the CSC will not reimburse the cost of fares for dependants, nor the cost of journeys made before your award is confirmed).

 - Stipend (living allowance) at the rate of £1,116 per month, or £1,369 per month for those at universities in the London metropolitan area (rates quoted at 2020-2021 levels).